carlosapgomes/python2docker/README.md

 Suppose your project folder is `/path/to/project`

-Use this command to run an interactive shell and your local project folder mounted as `/project` inside the image file system:
+Use this command to run an interactive shell with your local project folder mounted as `/project` inside the image file system:

 `docker run -ti -v /path/to/project:/project --name py2docker python2docker:latest sh`